programoworm/My-Practice-Programs/README.md

 # My-Practice-Programs
 These are my practice programs.
-This will include all of my works on C & C++ programming.
+This will include all of my practice works on programming.